 The border region is 20 to 30 kilometers into Mexico depending on point of entry.

 FREE GUIDE!
 Get Essential Information on Protecting Your Assets

 - Cabo San Lucas, and

 - San Felipe.

 Most Americans prefer Ensenada and the developments outside of Rosarito.
 I’m a big fan of Tijuana.
 For my reasoning, see The Best Foreign Real Estate Market for 2017.

 You can live in any of these sanctuary cities without fear of immigration roundups and without a valid US passport.

 What about returning to the United States?

 Back in 2009, the United States changed the law and began requiring a passport to enter the country by land.
 However, I personally know several Americans who crossed the border in 2016 and 2017 with a birth certificate and photo id.
-This is not publicised, but is generally accepted.
+This is not publicized, but is generally accepted.